Skip to main content

 You are here Postgraduate Education

-Trinity is developing micro-credentials as part of Human Capital Initiative (HCI) Pillar 3, allowing for a highly flexible and inclusive form of learning that focuses on the acquisition of skills and competencies and supports professionals and lifelong learners who wish to develop alongside the changing needs of industry and society.
-Four Schools are participating in the Trinity micro-credential pilot project - School of Engineering, School of Nursing and Midwifery, School of Social Work and Social Policy and Trinity Business School.
+Trinity ran a pilot project to develop micro-credentials as part of Human Capital Initiative (HCI) Pillar 3.
+Micro-credentials allow for a highly flexible and inclusive form of learning that focuses on the acquisition of skills and competencies and supports professionals and lifelong learners who wish to develop alongside the changing needs of industry and society.
+Four Schools participated in the Trinity micro-credential pilot project - School of Engineering, School of Nursing and Midwifery, School of Social Work and Social Policy and Trinity Business School.
 Micro-credentials are specifically designed to upskill the workforce and they consist of credit offered for continuing professional development purposes.

 • Credit Range: 2.5 ECTS (not available currently), 5 ECTS or 10 ECTS